What are you guys?

-Well, you should show up to the Yale Bands Information Meeting that will be held Monday, August 29, at 6:30 pm in Woolsey Hall.
+Well, you should show up to the Yale Bands Information Meeting that will be held Monday, August 28, at 6:30 pm in Room 301 Hendrie Hall in the Adams Center for Musical Arts.
 We’ll attach you to a section leader and make you feel at home.

 If, purely hypothetically, I were to end up in Cambridge, MA, with a large group of unaffiliated musicians who just happened to be playing Yale songs, and we decided to walk down the middle of a major intersection at 1 am playing tunes, and someone with an unhealthy attachment to their sleeping hours called the police, and we dodged them for an hour or so while continuing to play, and then we decided to make a break for it, and in the process of hurtling a hedge I lost a sax reed, would the cost of replacing that reed be tax-deductible?